 Italy.
 All of the construction is masonry with wood being used only for ceiling joists and perhaps

 roof beams.
-Most new buildings don't use any wood.
-Roofs are all baked clay tile.
-The homes
+Most new buildings use very little structural wood.
+Roofs are all baked clay tiles.

-you see being moved around in the U.S. are of wood construction; to move Italy's masonry
+The homes you see being moved around in the U.S. are of wood construction.
+To move Italy's

-buildings would require such massive equipment that it wouldn't be cost effective.
+masonry buildings would require such massive equipment that it wouldn't be cost-effective.

 - Are they building a lot of shopping centers in Italy?

-a rarity.
-Most everyone shops in his own, little neighborhood within walking distance of his own
+they are in the USA.
+Most everyone shops in their own neighborhoods within walking distance of

 . . . [ continue reading ]